-This measure provides a means to assess the extent to which CT studies are being overused when MRI would be a reasonable and potentially preferable alternative for the evaluation of children with seizure in whom neuroimaging is warranted.
+This measure provides a means to assess the extent to which CT studies are being overused when MRI would be a reasonable alternative for the evaluation of children with headache in whom neuroimaging is warranted.
 Higher use of MRI will yield a higher ratio that is easily understood to be preferable.
-The simplicity of the measure likewise makes it a straightforward guide for providers and purchasers to assess overuse of CT when MRI would be preferable for the evaluation of children with seizure in whom neuroimaging is warranted.
+The simplicity of the measure likewise makes it a straightforward guide for providers and purchasers to assess overuse of CT when MRI would be a reasonable alternative for the evaluation of children with headache in whom neuroimaging is warranted.
 The primary information needed for this measure is sourced from administrative claims data and includes basic demographics, diagnostic codes, and procedure codes, all of which are widely available.